Course Outline

 Audience

-• Web developers for government agencies
+• Web developers working for government agencies.

-• Test automation engineers supporting public sector projects
+• Test automation engineers supporting government projects.

-• Front-end developers working on government initiatives
+• Front-end developers focused on public sector initiatives.

 21 Hours